-Damages for personal injury also include fair compensation for permanent injury.1 An injury is permanent when any of its effects will continue throughout the plaintiff's life.2 These effects may include
+Damages for personal injury also include fair compensation for permanent injury 1 incurred by the plaintiff as a [proximate result of the negligence] [result of the wrongful conduct] of the defendant.
+An injury is permanent when any of its effects will continue throughout the plaintiff's life.
+2 These effects may include